nathan-websculpt/simon-peter/README.md

 - My honest opinion after 15 years of DEV is that ORMs are only the way to go for enterprise apps that employ more project managers than developers.
 - I have built this app multiple ways throughout the years, so I simply have a view of the structure - I don't think I need/want an ORM.
 - As I started to run migrations across different environments, I opted to just maintain my own SQL.
-- BUT, the Drizzle Migration is only missing the citext generated column for FTS (barely out-of-date).
+- BUT, the Drizzle Migration is only missing the citext generated column for FTS (BARELY out-of-date).